Leave a Message

 If you picture Wrightsville Beach as a place only for weekend getaways, you may be surprised by how livable it feels day to day.
-This barrier-island town has a steady local rhythm, practical routines, and a strong connection to the water that shapes everything from morning workouts to parking and commuting.
+This barrier-island town has a steady local rhythm, practical routines, and a strong connection to the water.
 If you are thinking about living here full-time or buying a second home you will actually use often, this guide will help you understand what everyday coastal living in Wrightsville Beach really looks like.
 Let’s dive in.

 What daily life feels like

 Wrightsville Beach feels more like a compact coastal town than a detached resort.
-The official tourism site describes it as village-like, located about 8.5 miles from Wilmington and roughly 10 miles from Wilmington International Airport, with access via Eastwood Road and the Heide-Trask Drawbridge.
+Wrightsville Beach is a village-like coastal community, located directly across the Intracoastal Waterway from Wilmington, about 12 miles from downtown Wilmington and roughly 10 miles from Wilmington International Airport, with access via Eastwood Road and the Heide-Trask Drawbridge.
 That close connection to Wilmington gives you access to city conveniences while still living in a distinctly beach-first setting.

 Daily life here follows a clear seasonal rhythm.
-According to the town, infrastructure is designed for about 2,800 year-round residents but can support a peak of 20,000 to 40,000 seasonal residents and visitors.
+Currently, Wrightsville Beach has around 2,800 year-round residents; however that number continues to grow with the increase in work from home options and the growing Wilmington International Airport, giving residents easy access to larger cities with a quick direct flight to 26 different destinations.
+Summers at Wrightsville Beach are definitely busier seeing a peak of 20,000 to 40,000 seasonal residents and visitors.
 In simple terms, summer feels much busier, while the shoulder seasons and winter months tend to feel calmer and more local.

 The town’s services reflect that pattern.
 Beach operations, safety staffing, and visitor-focused systems ramp up during peak season, while the off-season offers a more relaxed pace.
 If you are relocating, that seasonal swing is one of the most important things to understand before you buy.